-3. The balloons on the double balloon catheter are then inflated.
-This prevents the normal flow of blood from the liver to the heart because the inferior vena cava is blocked. through the infusion catheter.
+3. The balloons on the double balloon catheter are then inflated using the caudal and cephalad extensions.
+The balloons prevent the normal flow of blood from the liver to the heart because the inferior vena cava is blocked.
+Once the balloons are inflated, the activated charcoal filters are opened and the priming line, which is used during catheter positioning, is clamped.